 - 1. Maintenance of Secretarial record is the responsibility of the management of the Company.
 Our responsibility is to express an opinion on these secretarial records based on our audit. - 2.
 We have followed the audit practices and process as we were appropriate to obtain reasonable assurance about the correctness of the contents of the Secretarial records.
 The verification was done on test basis to ensure that correct facts are reflected in Secretarial records.
 We believe that the process and practices, we followed provide a reasonable basis for our opinion. - 3.
 We have not verified the correctness and appropriateness of financial records and Books of Accounts of the Company. - 4.
 Wherever required, we have obtained the Management representation about the Compliance of laws, rules and regulations and happening of events. - 5.
 The Compliance of the provisions of Corporate and other applicable laws, rules, regulations, standards is the responsibility of management.
 Our examination was limited to the verification of procedure on test basis. - 6.
-The Secretarial Audit Report is neither an assurance as to the future viability of the Company nor of the efficacy or effectiveness with which the management has conducted the affairs of the Company. - 7.
-Due to restricted movement amid COVID-19 pandemic, we conducted the secretarial audit partially physically and partially through electronic communication in the best possible manner by examining the Secretarial Records including Minutes, Documents, Registers and other records etc.
+The Secretarial Audit Report is neither an assurance as to the future viability of the Company nor of the efficacy or effectiveness with which the management has conducted the affairs of the Company.

-For H. O. Gulati & Co.
-Company Secretaries Sd/-Hari Om Gulati FCS-5462, CP No.9337
+For H.O.
+Gulati & Co.
+Company Secretaries

+Sd/-Hari Om Gulati FCS-5462, CP No. 9337

-Date: 09th June 2021 Place: New Delhi
+Date: 24th May, 2022 Place: New Delhi